VladaMamutova/RemoteStick/README.md

 # MultiRemoteControl
- The application allow you to control your laptop from Android phone.
+ The application allows you to control your laptop from Android phone.